Practice Guide 52 – Easements claimed by prescription

 As the form of the entry indicates, we will file copies of the statements of truth or statutory declarations lodged in support of the claim and they may be inspected and official copies obtained in the same way as most other categories of document referred to in the register.
 Where we similarly noted a claim to an easement in the property register of the benefiting land before 25 March 2002 (under r.254, Land Registration Rules 1925), the entry does not refer to the statutory declarations lodged in support of the claim.
 However, it is open to the registered proprietor to apply in writing for the entry to be modified so as to refer to the relevant statutory declarations (statements of truth were not then used).

 4.3 Only the freehold estate in the burdened land is registered: noting the burden

 If the claimant claims to have acquired an easement over registered land, we may enter an agreed or unilateral notice in respect of the easement claimed in the charges register of the burdened land.
 If the claimant is applying for an agreed notice without the registered proprietor of the burdened land consenting to the entry, they should supply an up-to-date, examined or certified epitome or abstract of their title to the benefiting land, as well as the necessary statement of truth or statutory declaration.
 (A claimant whose interest in the benefiting land is registered could also apply simply to note the burden, and not to register the benefit.
 They would not need to deduce title to the benefiting land.)

-For the difference between an agreed and a unilateral notice see Practice Guide 19 – Notices, restrictions and the protection of third party interest in the register.
+For the difference between an agreed and a unilateral notice, as well as example entries, see Practice Guide 19 – Notices, restrictions and the protection of third party interest in the register.